LCOGT/asteroidtracker-web/README.md

-# asteroidtracker-web
+# AsteroidTracker
-Web app for monitoring asteroids
+Citizen Science website for monitoring asteroids

+## License

+This project is licensed under the GNU GPL v3.
+Please see the LICENSE file for further details.